Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: Introduction

 \section{Introduction}

-In the fifth-generation (5G) wireless networks and beyond, it is widely envisioned that it will achieve 1000-fold increase in network capacity, accommodate at least 100 billion connected devices and support a number of emerging applications such as virtual reality (VR) and augmented reality (AR).
-To satisfy this ever-increasing demand, unmanned aerial vehicle (UAV) is regarded as one of the most promising technologies to achieve these ambitious goals.
+It is widely envisioned that the fifth-generation (5G) wireless networks and beyond will achieve 1000-fold increase in network capacity, accommodate about 100 billion devices and support a number of emerging applications such as virtual reality (VR) services.
+To satisfy this ever-increasing demand, unmanned aerial vehicle (UAV) has been applied and regarded as one of the most promising technologies to achieve these ambitious goals.
 Compared to the traditional communication systems that utilize the terrestrial fixed base stations, UAV-aided communication systems are more cost-effective and likely to achieve better quality of service (QoS) due to its appealing properties of flexible deployment, fully controllable mobility and low cost.
 In fact, with the assistance of UAVs, the system performance (e.g., data rate and latency) can be significantly enhanced by establishing the line-of-sight (LoS) communication links between UAVs and user equipments (UEs).
-In addition, through dynamically adjusting the flying state, UAVs are capable of improving communication performance in wireless communications.
-To further improve the channel quality, adaptive communications can be designed through the mobility control of the UAV systems.